cse110-sp25-group8/cse110-sp25-group8/admin/meeting_minutes/042325-brainstorm.md

 # Ideas:
 1) Leetcode flashcards
-   a.
-Problem and then data structures/methods to solve the problem
+- Problem and then data structures/methods to solve the problem
 2) Github pull reqest cards
 3) Studying flashcards
-   a.
-Normal flashcards for subjects but online.
+- Normal flashcards for subjects but online.
 Similar to quizlet
 4) Studyplanner
-   a.
-List of tasks for a class
+- List of tasks for a class
 5) Motivational quotes cards
-   a.
-Get a random quote everyday
+- Get a random quote everyday
 6) Cookbook
-   a.
-Recipes on a card
+-  Recipes on a card
-   b.
-Incorporating meal planners so you can drag cards onto a calendar
+-  Incorporating meal planners so you can drag cards onto a calendar
-   c.
-Shuffle cards and get a random recipe to cook if unsure on what to cook
+-  Shuffle cards and get a random recipe to cook if unsure on what to cook
-   d.
-User inputs ingredients they have and the app gives possible recipe ideas
+-  User inputs ingredients they have and the app gives possible recipe ideas

 Steps to Take: